 Minutes after running on to Suncorp Stadium in front of his family and friends, the former Brisbane City star suffered a major hamstring injury, ruling him out for the remainder of Super Rugby AU.

-Fortunately, Van Nek admitted was able to see “the forest from the trees”, embracing the setback as an opportunity for both personal and professional growth.
+Fortunately, Van Nek was able to see 'the forest from the trees', embracing the setback as an opportunity for both personal and professional growth.

 “It was difficult, but I approached that period with the right mindset and was able to claw back to playing the last 2 games of the Trans-Tasman, which enabled me to continue growing, and I think that was really valuable for my first-year,” said Van Nek.

-“Finishing the season strongly was really important to me, and I think it will hold me in good stead coming into this year, as I look to continue growing and proving myself at this level.”
+“Finishing the season strongly was really important to me, and I think it will hold me in good stead coming into Super Rugby Pacific."

-“I’ve just learnt that at this level you’ve got to have intent, you’ve got to compete for everything.”
+“I’ll be looking to solidify my spot in the side this year and to do that at this level you’ve got to have intent, you’ve got to compete for everything.

-“At club level you might just think your spot is secured, but at this level that’s not the case.
+“At club level you might just think your spot is secured, but at Super Rugby level that’s never the case.

 “Guys like Cabous Eloff, Pone and Cameron Orr – everyday we’re in the trenches together pushing each other and battling pretty harshly at times.